Moulin Rouge!: Development

-Leonardo DiCaprio, who worked with Luhrmann on Romeo + Juliet, unsuccessfully auditioned for the role of Christian.
+Leonardo DiCaprio, who worked with Luhrmann on Romeo + Juliet, unsuccessfully auditioned for the role of Christian - even going so far as to sing.
 Ethan Hawke also read for the role.
 Luhrmann also considered younger actors for the role, including Heath Ledger and Jake Gyllenhaal, before Ewan McGregor won the part.
+On Heath Ledger's audition, Luhrmann went on to say in 2026: "Heath Ledger was actually really extraordinary and he and Nicole (Kidman) were extraordinary together.
+He was just a bit too young... it became another thing, you know?
+But the footage of Heath and Nicole is really beautiful and we often talk about that."
 Courtney Love auditioned for the role of Satine and gave approval for "Smells Like Teen Spirit" to be used in the film.

 Filming

 Production began on 9 November 1999 and was completed on 13 May 2000, with a budget of $50 million.
 It was shot on the sound stages at Fox Studios in Sydney.
 Filming generally went smoothly, but Kidman broke her ribs twice when she was lifted into the air during the dance sequences.
 She also suffered from a torn knee cartilage resulting from a fall during the "Diamonds Are a Girl's Best Friend" production song.
 Kidman later stated in an interview with Graham Norton that she broke a rib while getting into a corset by tightening it as much as possible to achieve an 18-inch waist, and that she fell down the stairs while dancing in heels.
+Kidman also experienced a recurring knee injury while filming, making her drop out of the lead role in Panic Room.
 The production overran its shooting schedule and had to be out of the sound stages to make way for Star Wars: Episode II – Attack of the Clones (which also starred McGregor).
 This necessitated the filming of some pick-up shots in Madrid.

 In the liner notes to the film's Special Edition DVD, Luhrmann writes that "[the] whole stylistic premise has been to decode what the Moulin Rouge was to the audiences of 1899 and express that same thrill and excitement in a way to which contemporary movie-goers can relate."
 Both Roger Ebert and The New York Times compared the film's editing and cinematography to that of a music video and noted its visual homage to early Technicolor films.